 This course teaches the fundamental concepts in microeconomic theory that are essential as a foundation for the study of public policy, law and international affairs.
 Students learn economic theory in order to model decision-making processes.
 They also learn how to evaluate whether an outcome is good for society and what incentives are needed to achieve a desired outcome.
 Each course lecture includes a policy debate where students use economic models to analyze a policy problem and propose solutions.

 In these courses, Ford School faculty introduce students to current policy issues, enabling them to apply analytic tools and to improve their communication skills – particularly writing composition.
-The three policy modules will each have a different focus, one on an international policy topic, a second on a domestic topic and the third on monetary policy, including a visit to the Federal Reserve Bank of Detroit.
+The three policy modules will each have a different focus, with a mix of international and domestic topics.
 The material and approaches used in these modules will draw from the statistics and

 economics courses.
 Students will write policy memos analyzing each topical area, and will gain expertise in oral presentation.
-Previous module topics have included Irrational Actors: Psycological Approaches to Decision Making; International Economic Policy; Mass Incarceration; Public Management and Environmental Protection; U.S-China Relations and many more.
+Previous module topics have included Counterterrorism, Transportation Policy, Health Policy, Irrational Actors: Psychological Approaches to Decision Making; International Economic Policy; Mass Incarceration; Public Management and Environmental Protection; U.S-China Relations and many more.

 Students will work with the Writing Instructor for the duration of the program.
 The Writing Instructor conducts seminars on graduate school writing, with an emphasis on writing for a school of public policy and international affairs.
 The instructor also meets with students in individual writing conferences to give feedback, suggestions and critiques.

-Students will participate in a full Kaplan GRE preparation course, as well as receive GRE preparation materials.
+Students will participate in a full GRE preparation course, as well as receive GRE preparation materials.

 Students will participate in weekly lunch meetings with faculty and guest speakers.
 They will also attend professional development, career planning and resume workshops hosted by our Graduate Career Services staff.
 As well as, attending sessions with the admissions team on preparing for the graduate school admissions process.